jagolini/portfolio/README.md

 The React Native example is a screen recording of an app component I worked on

-The Deforestation Project highlights use of big data tools, report writting ability, and data visualization
+The Deforestation Project highlights use of big data tools, report writing ability, and data visualization

 The Movie Prediction Project highlights data engineering and machine learning capabilities